 How is the Variance calculated?

-If you click on the information icon on the Variance report it will give you an explanation of how the Variance in Farm Focus is calculated.
-It is similar to the variance calculation that existed in Cashmanager RURAL.
+If you select the information icon on the variance column, it will give you an explanation of how the Variance in Farm Focus is calculated.

 Calculation = (Column A / Column B) x 100